SgtCoDFish/bedrock-bootstrap/02-booting-qemu-and-hifive/README.md

 ## Running Code on Both Platforms

 We've established that on both platforms, our code needs to live at `0x2040_0000`, even if there's a little magic required to get there on the HiFive1.
-In the next section, we'll get something of our own running there.
-Now would be a good time to read the [guide](../guides/OPENOCD_WRITING.md) on using OpenOCD to write code to the HiFive 1's flash memory.
+In the next section, we'll start to get something of our own running there.

 ## Notes